 During the inaugural Summit, Knox County Mayor Tim Burchett and Redemption Church Pastor Ed King were the first two to receive the Freddie J. Owens (FJO) Memorial Award.
 The awards were presented by Freddie’s family and VTVT.
 The FJO Award will be presented annual to one veteran and one civilian advocate.
 2019 women nominees are currently being accepted and will be honored at the summit.

 The initial and primary goal of the Freddie J. Owens Women Veteran Summit is based off of an interview of Mr. Freddie before he passed where he stated that in the year of 2018 women veteran recognition will be his top priority.
 Mr. Freddie realized through his own encounters that many times the veteran in the family is mistaken to be the man.
 He also identified that men oftentimes wear hats while women do not wear accessories that show their veteran status.
-Therefore, we are hosting this event to recognize women veterans and giving every woman veteran an embroidered scarf to demonstrate veteran status.
+This year we are giving every woman veteran a sterling silver bracelet to demonstrate their veteran status.

 Unfortunately, there are many women veterans throughout the community that do not realize the medical benefits available to them in the Knoxville area, and they still unnecessarily travel hours for appointments.
 In our meetings at the Knoxville Regional Veterans Mental Health Council with the local Department of Veteran Affairs executives, we recognize that there are many programs for men and women available.
 One of the greatest obstacles is communication and dissemination of information.
 We are opening the discussion between the Department of Veteran Affairs and the community.